Mounikab12/Customer-Segmentation-RFM/README.md

 ✅ Clustered Customers for Advanced Segmentation:

-* K-Means Clustering for unsupervised segmentation
+* K-Means Clustering for unsupervised segmentation and used Evaluation metrics
-* Elbow Method & Silhouette Score to determine optimal clusters

 ✅ Generated Final Customer Segments & Insights: